XT-i/aws-lambda-jenkins-plugin/blogpost/lambda.md

 ![Jenkins Post Build Action menu](post-build.jpg)

-Again you need to add the AWS Access Key Id, AWS Secret key, region and function name.
+You need to add the AWS Access Key Id, AWS Secret key, region and function name.
 Optionally you can add a payload that your function expects.

 If you enable the Synchronous checkbox you will receive the response payload that can be parsed using the Json Parameters.
-You will also get the log output from Lambda into your Jenkins console output.
+You will also get the logs from Lambda into your Jenkins console output.

 ![AWS Lambda Jenkins plugin invocation configuration](invoke.jpg)

-The json parameters allow you parse the output from the lambda function if the json format is used.
+The json parameters allow you to parse the output from the lambda function.
 The parsed value will then be injected into the Jenkins environment using the chosen name.
+An empty jsonPath field allows you to inject the whole response into the specified environment variable.

 ![AWS Lambda Jenkins plugin invocation json parameters](invoke-json-parameters.jpg)